rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 |<----------->|
 ```

-A hierarchy of trees (Ht) is also isomorphic to hierarchy of scopes (Hs).
-After
+A hierarchy of trees (Ht) is isomorphic to hierarchy of scopes (Hs).
+After all,
-all, a scope in Hs and all of its subsets can be described as a sub-hierarchy
-of scopes, and therefore to hold the definition of the induced subtrees.
+each induced subtree in Ht corresponds with a sub-hierarchy of scopes over Hs,
+which contains the scope that corresponds with the subtree's set of nodes, and
+all its subsets in Hs.

 Note that the Hs-Ht isomorphism is inteded to underline that the hierarchy of
 scopes Hs is itself hierarchical.